spacewasabi/simple_css_animations/README.md

 + yoyo : a circle that goes down and up.
 I got the idea this morning when I saw a kid with a yoyo in the metro and honestly it was easier than expected.

++ flip : a circle that flips, like a coin.
+Add some JS maybe and you can do a nice coin-flip.
+Head or tail?

++ swag-shadow : have you seen those old movies with logos that has a cool ass shadow?
+I tried to do that.

 ## Next step :
 I don't know, find a hobby I guess.
 Those animations are very small project I might re-use one day (or not).